 You can also lighten the appearance of a laminate floor by using Clorox bleach and warm water.
 To do this, mix 3 tablespoons of bleach in half a gallon of warm water.

-This will give you a very light mixture that can be used to wipe the laminate planks.
-You can wipe the planks twice with the bleach mixture and then leave the laminate floor to air dry.
+This will give you a light mixture that can be used to wipe the laminate planks.
+You can wipe the planks twice with the bleach mixture and leave the laminate floor to air dry.
 The bleach will fade the laminate planks making them lighter.